 You really couldn't have scripted it any better for two Sunflower state standouts.

-took different paths to get
+Although Brady Morningstar and Tyrel Reed took different paths to get

-to

-they both end their careers at home on Wednesday intertwined.
+to Kansas they both end their careers at home on Wednesday intertwined.

 a former standout at KU.
 Both aspired to reach their dreams and don the

 "Tyrel was pretty highly recruited.
-He had offers from
+He had offers from Missouri,

-.
-We kind of hesitated and finally said, `Hey,

 that kid is such a great kid.
 He would be great for our program.'"